Your cart is currently empty!

 There are lots of natural ways to live symptom-free with PCOS!
 One of the best places to start on your PCOS healing journey is regulating blood sugar and improving insulin sensitivity.
 Try these lifestyle changes and talk to your doctor about beginning supplements to reduce insulin resistance and reverse your PCOS!

 Not sure where to get your supplements?
 Understandable!
 The supplement aisle can be totally overwhelming.
-Luckily, my supplement line Ovafit is specifically designed for PCOS and includes blood sugar-balancing vitamins like Ovasitol and chromium, omega-3, and vitamin D in the Metabolism Plus bundle.
+Luckily, my supplement line Ovafit is specifically designed for PCOS and includes blood sugar-balancing vitamins like Ovasitol; Berberine Advanced; and chromium, omega-3, and vitamin D in the Metabolism Plus bundle.
 These supplements are high-quality, NSF-certified, and PCOS-diet friendly.
 You can feel confident that you’re taking the right supplement for your unique body when choosing Ovafit!
 Talk to your doctor about starting supplements and let’s ditch those PCOS symptoms!